Random Regularity of the Vlasov-Poisson System with Random Initial Inputs in the Quasineutral Regime: Main results

-where the $L^{\infty}$ norm is taken over $x,v$ when $F=f$ and over $x$ when $F=E$, $a\in \mathbb{R},~t_0>0,~k\in \mathbb{N_+},~\text{and}~m\in \mathbb{N_+}$ are fixed constants.
+$a\in \mathbb{R},~t_0>0,~k\in \mathbb{N},~\text{and}~m\in \mathbb{N_+}$.
 This norm plays a crucial role in establishing the random regularity of the Vlasov-Poisson system in the quasineutral regime.
-By this norm, our main results about the random regularity of the one-dimensional Vlasov-Poisson system in the quasineutral regime can be described in Theorem \ref{thm2}:
+By this norm, our main resultabout the random regularity of the one-dimensional Vlasov-Poisson system in the quasineutral regime is stated in Theorem \ref{thm2}: